TimoLambing/gallery/README.md

 -   Tailwind CSS for styling
 -   ESLint + Prettier for code format and styling
 -   Vitest + Vue test utils + Nuxt Devtools + Playwright for tests

-All your images are automatically imported from the `images` folder!
-Alt image descriptions are generated from the filenames.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fc1llo%2Fgallery)